ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step01.md

 The `origin` (Github) remote is meant to be the source of truth for your project.
 This is where all developers will `pull` changes from and will `push` changes to.

-The `ionic` remote is meant to be pushed to when an Ionic Pro build is desired and will typically be pushed to by a smaller set of developers depending on how your project is managed.
+The `ionic` remote is meant to be pushed to when an Ionic Pro Deploy or Package build is desired and will typically be pushed to by a smaller set of developers depending on how your project is managed.